The Best Songs of 2020 (So Far)

 "I Know Alone," HAIM

 HAIM doesn't necessarily sound like the HAIM we've grown to love on their latest single off their long-awaited Women in Music Pt.
-III (out June 26).
+III.
 On the track, the sister trio exchanges funk for dance to create one of their most electronica-heavy songs ever.
 The production is spritely and scattered, bouncing manically in opposition to the lyrics that delicately detail an all-consuming loneliness ("I know alone like no one else does").
 It may seem dismal, but the hushed way Danielle relays her words paired with the playful production invites one to think that the song could also be about finding comfort in how we each cope -- because, in truth, we all "know alone" in one way or another.
 As many of us are isolated right now, dealing with the current crisis on our own, it's the perfect song to illuminate some sort of goodness that's to come.

 "Roses/Lotus/Violet/Iris," Hayley Williams (feat.
 Boy Genius)